-The rise of e-commerce platforms has increased customer expectations big time.
-With the technology that is available today for businesses, they can achieve some incredible feats.
+The rise of eCommerce platforms has increased customer expectations big time.
+With the technology that is available today, businesses can achieve some incredible feats.
 The eCommerce shipping process is key to ensuring customers are happy, and will return to purchase more.

 Starting from the first visit to your website to the final delivery of goods as promised, today’s customers want their experience with a company to be smooth and seamless.

-As an online business, shipping and fulfillment should be a key part of your strategy.
-Here are some important things to consider:
+As an online business, eCommerce shipping and fulfillment should be a key part of your strategy.

 Before a product is shipped, you will need to package it effectively so that it reaches the customer safely.